📈 Monitoring a Camel application with Prometheus

 We have defined the interval that Prometheus will collect metrics, in the example above it’s in every 15 seconds.
 Then we have defined 2 jobs:

-• For our application, note that we’ve defined the endpoint to collect the metrics (/monitoring/prometheus).
-Note that we’ve defined the metrics_path for the my-app and not for prometheus, because prometheus uses the default endpoint /metrics.
+- For our application, note that we’ve defined the endpoint to collect the metrics (

 version: '3.8'